Breaking News | Dangote Refinery: PDP Alleges Plot To Siphon N1.7tn

 PDP Spokesman, Kola Ologbondiyan By Dirisu Yakubu, Abuja The Peoples Democratic Party, PDP, has again alerted Nigerians on an alleged plot by officials of the All Progressives Congress, APC-led administration to divert over N1.7 trillion, ($3.9 billion) to their personal purses, under the guise of acquiring 20 percent shares in the $19.5 billion refinery being built by Dangote Group.

-This is even as the party expressed worry over the “opaque and nebulous deal being pushed by fraudulent officials of the Nigerian National Petroleum Corporation, NNPC, which not only allows corrupt persons in the government to divert the funds but also entangles and smears the unsuspecting firm with corruption.”
+This is even as the party expressed worry over the “opaque and nebulous deal being pushed by fraudulent officials which not only allows corrupt persons in the government to divert the funds but also entangles and smears the unsuspecting firm with corruption.”

 ALSO READ: FG inaugurates new NSITF board, says era of looting gone In a statement issued by its spokesman, Kola Ologbondiyan, Tuesday, said while it has nothing against any genuine and honest incentives for private refineries or any moves to divest our economic interest in the private sector, it would insist that such must not be used as a ruse to siphon funds from the national treasury.